Joshua-Hwang/habits2share/README.md

 ## Testing
 Run all unit tests with `go test ./...`

+## Tips and tricks
+`mockgen` is what I've used in the past to generate mocks.
+All interfaces are free game to mock.

+[ ] Add steps here on how to mock

 ## TODO
 * [ ] Remove need for Google Cloud OAuth.
 Need to rethink the API.